cogent3/cogent3/doc/cookbook/annotation_db.rst

 From a GFF file
 """""""""""""""

-To load features from a GFF file, you can use the ``load_annotations`` function and provide the path to the GFF file.
+To load features from a GFF file, we can use the ``load_annotations`` function and provide the path to the GFF file.
 The function automatically determines the file type based on the file extension, and it returns a ``GffAnnotationDb`` object.

 .. jupyter-execute::
     :raises: